 Applicant acknowledges that ICANN must comply with all U.S. laws, rules, and regulations.
 One such set of regulations is the economic and trade sanctions program administered by the Office of Foreign Assets Control ("OFAC") of the U.S. Department of the Treasury.
 These sanctions have been imposed on certain countries, as well as individuals and entities that appear on OFAC's List of Specially Designated Nationals and Blocked Persons (the "SDN List").
 ICANN is prohibited from providing most goods or services to residents of sanctioned countries or their governmental entities or to SDNs without an applicable U.S. government authorization or exemption.
 ICANN generally will not seek a license to provide goods or services to an individual or entity on the SDN List.
 In the past, when ICANN has been requested to provide services to individuals or entities that are not SDNs, but are residents of sanctioned countries, ICANN has sought and been granted licenses as required.
 However, Applicant acknowledges that ICANN is under no obligations to seek such licenses and, in any given case, OFAC could decide not to issue a requested license.”
 [Emphasis Added]

-The last sentence should be amended to require ICANN to apply for and use best efforts to secure an OFAC license if the other party is otherwise qualified to be a registrar, unless ICANN makes a determination based on well-understood criteria that it is not inappropriate for ICANN to seek such a license.
-ICANN and the community would need to develop these criteria and determine how they are applied, how the decision is communicated, and the options for the potential registrar if ICANN decides not to apply.
+The last sentence should be amended to require ICANN to apply for and use best efforts to secure an OFAC license if the other party is otherwise qualified to be a registrar, unless ICANN makes a determination based on well-understood criteria that it is inappropriate for ICANN to seek such a license.
+ICANN and the community would need to develop these criteria and determine how they are applied, how the decision whether or not to apply is communicated, and the options for the potential registrar if ICANN decides not to apply.
 In line with that, the Subgroup recommends that such criteria be developed, and that a potential registrar in such a situation has the opportunity to escalate this decision to the Board in order to seek a reversal of the determination.
-ICANN should also be instructed to be helpful and transparent with regard to the process of deciding to seek a license and the licensing process itself.
+ICANN should also be instructed to be helpful and transparent with regard to the process of deciding to seek a license and the licensing process itself, including ongoing communication with the potential registrar.

-Applicability of OFAC to Non-US Registrars

-• Application of OFAC restrictions by Non-US Registrars

-• Cancellation by some registrars of domain name registrations owned by registrants in countries subject to OFAC

 Approval of gTLD registries